-The life of Venerable Makrina is living proof that, when it is in the path of Jesus, family can be “the church that meets at their house.”
+The life of Venerable Makrina is living proof that, when it is in the path of Jesus, a family can be “the church that meets at their house.”

-Venerable Makrina, who was older than her siblings, helped her mother with the upbringing of her younger brothers and sisters, and devoted herself to the religion by becoming a nun, and practicing asceticism in a women’s monastery in Pontos, near Iris River.
+Venerable Makrina, who was older than her siblings, helped her mother with the upbringing of her younger brothers and sisters and devoted herself to the religion by becoming a nun, and practicing asceticism in a women’s monastery in Pontos, near Iris River.

-According to her Vita, written by her brother Saint Gregory, Bishop of Nyssa, she spent the rest of her life with profound prayer, rigorous ascesis and glorious charity works.
+According to her Vita, written by her brother Saint Gregory, Bishop of Nyssa, she spent the rest of her life with profound prayer, rigorous ascesis, and glorious charity works.